-- DO NOT

-- linger leave the building as quickly as possible

-- attempt to return to your room

-- run walk calmly and quickly

-- use lifts keep left on stairs

-- return to the building until the all clear is given

-- panic remain clam

-- Evacuate to a safe area clear of all buildings, roads and potential hazards

-- Ensure any visitors are included in the evacuation and a responsible person assists visitors/students/staff with disabilities.

-If caught in smoke

-- Drop to your hands and knees and crawl to the exit - Stay low to the floor as smoke will rise to the ceiling.
-Hold your breath as much as possible - Breathe shallowly through your nose and use dry clothing (shirt, jacket, etc) as a filter.
+- DO NOT - panic remain clam - linger leave the building as quickly as possible - attempt to return to your room - run walk calmly and quickly - use lifts keep left on stairs - return to the building until the ALL CLEAR is given If caught in smoke - Drop to your hands and knees and crawl to the nearest FIRE EXIT - Stay low to the floor as smoke will rise to the ceiling.
+Hold your breath as much as possible - Breathe shallowly through your nose and use dry clothing (shirt, jacket, etc.) as a filter.